Worst Pills, Best Pills

 2011: The FDA issued an advisory concerning the strength of acetaminophen in prescription drug products.
 The FDA requested that drug manufacturers limit the strength of acetaminophen in prescription drug products to 325 milligrams per tablet.
 The agency also required that a boxed warning that highlights the potential for severe liver injury be added to the drug label of all acetaminophen-containing prescription products.
 The agency stated that another warning highlighting the potential for allergic reactions (swelling of the face, mouth and throat; difficulty breathing; itching; or rash) also would be added to the drug label.[22]

 2012: Public Citizen petitioned the FDA to require changes in the drug labeling for opioid pain medications in an effort to prevent overprescribing.
-At that time, the labels of opioid analgesics simply stated that they were approved for moderate-to-severe pain.
+At that time, the labels of opioid analgesics simply stated that they were approved for moderate to severe pain.
 The requested changes related only to opioids used for noncancer pain.

 2013: The FDA granted the petition in part and denied it in part.
 Specifically, the agency denied the request to recommend both a maximum duration of use and a maximum daily dosage for treatment of noncancer pain in the labels of all opioid mediations.
 As a result, drug companies can continue to promote these pain medications as safe and effective for long-term use by noncancer patients in whom the risks are likely to outweigh the benefits.[23]